FAF-ANI/FAF-ANI/README.md

 - 🌱 I’m currently learning to be open to new experiences in the field of contact centers
 - 💞️ I’m looking to collaborate on enhancing the language level and learn nore
 - 📫 How to reach me ...Olfabenalhani2@gmail.com
-- 😄 Pronouns: you tell me
+- 😄 Pronouns: who runs the world 💁‍♀️
 - ⚡ Fun fact: Friends Breaking Bad HIMYM TBBT .... must watch

 <!---